-When it comes to learning English for better career prospects, most of my students would admit that becoming fluent in English is very important to them.
+When it comes to learning English for better career prospects, many learner would admit that it is lack of fluency that worries them.

 Let’s talk about the role of consistency in one's career or business.
-It is consistency that runs deep throughout your business practices and can make a real impact on how your business grows.
-You can have the best, most perfect strategy in the world, but if you don’t execute it consistently, it won’t do you any good.
-Consistency plays a role in how you interact with your customers, what you post, what visuals you use, your marketing strategy, your content, and the list goes on.
-Consistency is the underlying secret sauce to all your strategy and your day-to-day operations.
-Having said that, if becoming more fluent in English is strategically important for one’s career, why are there still so many learners who do not keep improving it on a regular basis?
+It is consistency that runs deep throughout business practices and can make a real impact on how your business grows.
+There is no such thing as success in learning without regular practice.
+Consistency is an underlying secret sauce to all strategy and one's day-to-day operations.
+Having said that, if becoming more fluent in English is strategically important for someone's career, why are there still so many learners who do not incorporate regular practice into their lives?

-During the last five years, I have been teaching executives from all over the world, both in-person and virtually.
-One part of them would believe that immersion is the most efficient way to maintain or elevate their language proficiency.
-They are right, but only partially.
-Coming to the US several times a year matters you are planning to work with native speakers, to understand the local accent and to learn about their business culture.
-Undoubtedly, learning a new language takes a lot of practice, involves one being corrected and becoming aware of their common errors.
+I have been trained adults from all over the world, both in-person and virtually.
+One part of them would believe that immersion is efficient enough to maintain or elevate language proficiency.
+Partially right.
+Coming over to the US several times a year matters if you are planning to work with native speakers, to understand and know more about the local accents and business culture.
+Undoubtedly, acquiring a foreign language involves a ton of practice, plus being corrected and becoming aware of their common mistakes.

-The second group of executive learners are the ones who value the time spent on traveling and learning.
-To maintain their level of proficiency, they find it to be more cost and time-efficient to make small steps every week, without large breaks in time, and as a result, more productively.
-They are, no doubt, the happiest learners who reach their professional goals faster and remarkably.
+Another type of adult learners are those who find it to be more cost and time-efficient to make small steps every week, without large breaks in time, and as a result, more productive.
+They have seemed to be the happiest learners as they are those who reach their professional goals faster and remarkably.

-In general, if you say that you do not have time for learning something, why do you think it is important for you?
+From my point of view, if someone does not have time for something, why is it important ?
 We always have time for the most important things in our lives, especially when it comes to long-term goals.
-Agreed?

 At the beginning of the new year, I feel like sharing my knowledge about this research with everyone I know.
 If you ask me, sticking to reaching a goal is as important as setting it.
 We become happy when we achieve.
 Why then do we procrastinate?

 Are you consistent?